jradcliffe5/mailmerge/README.md

   --schedule-label project-updates
 ```

 Instead of a cron expression you can also use ISO 8601 times (`--schedule 09:30` to send daily at 09:30) or datetimes (`--schedule 2024-06-05T09:30`).
 Use `--schedule-timezone` when the ISO value should be interpreted in a specific timezone—mailmerge converts it to the machine’s local timezone before writing the cron entry (e.g. `--schedule 09:30 --schedule-timezone Europe/London`).
 For ISO datetimes, cron repeats the job yearly on the same calendar date—delete the entry after it runs if you only need a one-off.
 The command stores a two-line block in `crontab -l`: a marker comment and the full mailmerge command.
 Re-running with the same `--schedule-label` and `--schedule-overwrite` refreshes the job.
 If you omit `--sender` or `--password`, ensure the cron environment exports `GMAIL_ADDRESS` and `GMAIL_APP_PASSWORD` before the job runs.
 The machine must stay powered, logged in, and connected to the internet at the scheduled time.
-Remove the job later with `mailmerge --schedule-remove-all` (or via `crontab -e` to delete the comment/command pair manually).
+Inspect scheduled jobs with `mailmerge --schedule-list` (optionally combine with `--schedule-label label-name` to filter), remove a single job with `mailmerge --schedule-remove project-updates` (labels are sanitised automatically), or wipe every mailmerge entry with `mailmerge --schedule-remove-all` (or via `crontab -e` to delete the comment/command pair manually).

 > **Note:** Python 3.8 users need either `backports.zoneinfo` or `pytz` to resolve IANA timezones (e.g. `python3 -m pip install backports.zoneinfo` or `python3 -m pip install pytz`).